John Scott Morris

 In the 1984 World Series, he went 2-0, pitching two complete games; in the 1991 World Series he went 2-0 as well, including a magnificent 10-inning shutout in the decisive seventh game, but in the 1992 World Series, he went 0-2.
 He was also a member of the Blue Jay staff in 1993, when they repeated as World Champions, but did not pitch in the post-season after suffering through a poor 7-12, 6.19 season.
 Through 2007, Morris is the last pitcher to pitch in consecutive World Series for two different World Series champion teams (Minnesota - 1991, Toronto - 1992).

 It has been argued by many that his general distaste for sportswriters during his playing career has negatively affected his quest for induction into baseball's Hall of Fame; a much stronger case can be made that he just wasn't good enough to warrant their votes.
 In 2010, he received 52.3% of the vote and in 2013, 67.7% in his penultimate year of eligibility and then fell to 61.5% and off the ballot altogether in his 15th and final try in 2014, when the ballot was loaded with strong candidates.
 Historically, pitchers from the 20th century with 250 wins have gotten into the Hall, although Morris' contemporaries Jim Kaat and Tommy John also passed that total but were not voted in by writers, while Bert Blyleven had to wait 14 years to receive his ticket to Cooperstown.
-Morris will therefore have to wait for the Veterans Committee to examine his case.
+Morris therefore had to wait for the Veterans Committee to examine his case, something it did for the first time in its examination of the 2018 class.
+He passed that test with flying colors, receiving 14 of 16 votes to gain election; long-time teammate Alan Trammell was also successful in that vote.
 Morris is tied at 254 wins with Red Faber, who is in the Hall of Fame.
 However, Morris has a high 3.90 career ERA, which is higher than any pitcher in the Hall of Fame.
 He also threw 175 complete games, a high total for his era, which is a point in his favor.

 "To me, he was the best pitcher I ever had in my career." – Sparky Anderson (as seen on MLB Network's Prime 9: Best Non-Hall of Famers, 01-10-2012; Morris was ranked second behind only Tim Raines.)